 But Facebook is not a cooperative.
 Instead, the decisions are taken by Mark Zuckerberg and Facebook shareholders—in their own interests.
 Usually to maximize profits at any cost.
 And the costs are adding up: being used to facilitate genocide in Myanmar; manipulate elections in the U.S., U.K. and other countries; spread misinformation and further polarize society…and what else is yet to come?

 Facebook is not going to become democratic, but there is no reason we can’t begin to build a democratic social media platform now, to accomplish the same end—a democratic system to govern the world.
 It would have to be designed with certain principles in mind to keep it truly democratic:

 Similar democratic systems have been built in the past by humans, but never to govern the whole planet.
-In 1871, the people of Paris created a democratic system to manage the ‘Paris Commune’ until it was destroyed by the combined effort of the French and Prussian states.
-Russian workers and soldiers created a democratic council (soviet) system during the revolutions of 1905 and 1917.
-This brief experiment was destroyed by Stalin’s consolidation of power and authoritarian rule.
-Indigenous peoples around the world have also created democratic systems, such as the Haudenosaunee Confederacy whose lands were stolen by European colonialism.
+In 1871, the people of Paris created a democratic system to manage the Paris Commune until it was destroyed by the combined effort of the French and Prussian states.
+Russian workers and soldiers created a democratic council (soviet) system during the revolution of 1917.
+This brief experiment was destroyed by the Bolshevik party's seizure of control and authoritarian rule.
+Indigenous peoples around the world have also created democratic systems, such as the Haudenosaunee Confederacy whose lands were stolen by european colonialism.

 OUR GOAL HERE IS TO ORGANIZE EVERYBODY...
 YEAH, EVERYBODY.